dschuurman/archie-pi/README.md

 Open Education Resources available from [oer2go.org](http://oer2go.org/) and install them on your ARCHIE Pi.

-To run the module installer, type:
+Before running the installer, ensure an ethernet cable is plugged in with access to the internet.
+Next, run the module installer as follows:
 ```
 sudo python3 module-installer.py
 ```
 A menu will appear allowing you to select and install various modules.
 Once the script completes, the content should be displayed at: `http://10.10.10.10`.

-At this point the ethernet cable is no longer needed and may be removed.
+The installation may take some time, depending in the size of the package(s) and the speed of your connection.
+Once installation is completed, the ethernet cable is no longer needed and may be removed.
 Note that some content requires substantial storage space, so it is important to ensure that you select an adequately sized microSD card or USB drive.